AWBuchanan7/temple/README.md

 # Temple
-A JS library for modding Ocarina of Time.
+A JS library for modding Ocarina of Time with Project64.

+Please feel free to open an issue if you have problems!
+Or, if you are a hacker please feel free to contribute or to open an issue to get in touch with me to share information about the game!
+Anything helps!

 ## Usage
 Grab the latest version of Project64 and include the Temple files in your "./Project64/Scripts/" directory.
 The scripts should be available under the 'Debugger' menu at the 'Scripts' option.